 It’s always worth shopping around each year and using cashback sites again, as you will often find a cheaper insurance deal with someone else than staying with your current provider.

 You can expect to pay around £50 – £500, but this will vary depending on how much you have to move, how far you are moving if you are just going to rent a van or pay for movers to do it for you.
+Consider if you need to use professional removal services and also what your budget is.
 We rented a van for around £70 when we moved house, but we had the help of family.

 Again, this figure does depend on what you have already.
 If you are moving from an unfurnished rental or a different home that you owned, you might not need new furnishings.
 We owned a much smaller home before this one, but we needed a dining table as we didn’t have room for one in the old house.
 We also bought new sofas and needed things such as sideboards for the living room and kitchen.
 We spent around £3,000 on these things over the first few months.

 Decorating and home improvements:

 The amount you spend on this will depend on what property you are buying.
 Some may need more work than others, but it is always smart to have some money to one side as you may find some things need fixing.
 For example, when we moved into our first home, all the taps were broken in some way so we had to replace them all, and the doors did not shut properly so we also needed to get those fixed.
 There was also a leak in the bath, but the tap to the bath was in the middle of the bath against the door, so we had to put a hole in the wall behind it to fix the leak.